 This clock still has the traditional buzzer sound or you can wake with the radio for seniors who prefer that method.
 The cube design makes for easy placement or fitting into modern decor.
 The orange display is easily read but still soft on the eyes in the middle of the night.

-Is there a senior in your life who could use big, bright numbers?
+Is there a senior in your life who could use big, bold, bright numbers?
 If so, then this is a great clock to consider.
-The LED display is nearly 2 inches in size, easily laying out information like the current time and radio station.
+The LED display is 1.2 inches in size, easily laying out information like the current time and radio station.
 Glasses aren’t usually necessary to read this screen, and setting both the alarm time and level of screen brightness is very easy to do.

 Electrohome Retro Alarm Clock Radio (CR35W)